Create the BizTalk Group Prerequisites | Azure Virtual Machine

 When the virtual machines are created, BizTalk Server is installed and ready to be configured.
 Additional requirements, including Internet Information Services (IIS) and MS Distributed Transaction Coordinator (MSDTC) are also installed and ready to use.

-When the virtual machine is created, is installed.
+When the virtual machine is created, SQL Server is installed.
 Additional requirements, including the Default Instance and MS Distributed Transaction Coordinator (MSDTC) are also installed and ready to use.

 Next, log in to all virtual machines and add your account to the security roles: